-- Before deployment, the GPS and GSM settings should be adjusted to recommended species-specific settings as the preprogrammed test-settings are rather intense and will drain battery power. - Information on how to adjust the GPS and GSM settings is provided on the following pages.
+- Before deployment, GPS and GSM settings should be changed to the recommended species-specific settings as the pre-programmed test-settings are rather intense and will drain battery power. - Information on how to adjust the GPS and GSM settings is provided on the following pages.